METS-Programme/ugandaemr-usermanual/ugandaemr-300.md

      * Antenatal Register
      * Postnatal Register

-            Out Patient Register

-            Missed Appointment Tracking Register

-           Safe Male Circumcision Form

 2. Point of Care

-* Registration of Patient at Reception
+3. Registration of Patient at Reception

-* Triage
+4. Triage
-* Clinical Assessment
+5. Clinical Assessment
-* Counselling
+6. Counselling
-* Laboratory
+7. Laboratory

-* Pharmacy and Dispensing
+8. Pharmacy and Dispensing

-3. HIV MER Indicator Reports
+1. HIV MER Indicator Reports
    \*
-4. Automated Data Exchange
+2. Automated Data Exchange

-* Submission of HTS data for recency surveillance
+3. Submission of HTS data for recency surveillance

-* UgandaEMR Analytics metrics to track EMR usage at health facilties
+4. UgandaEMR Analytics metrics to track EMR usage at health facilties

-* Submission to DHIS2 starting with 105A HTS report
+5. Submission to DHIS2 starting with 105A HTS report
-* Submission of viral load requests to CPHL and receiving results directly from CPHL
+6. Submission of viral load requests to CPHL and receiving results directly from CPHL
    1. \#\#\# Bug Fixes

-* ### Links to download files
+7. ### Links to download files

 TBD